 Mix Bali Coffee and Bali Cocoa and you have something along the lines of the Mochacino.

-Would you ever dare to try Luwak Coffee?
-Spill in the comments!
+Would you ever dare to try Kopi Luwak Coffee?
+Tell me in the comments!